-3.3.2 Inspection.
-A visual examination of a system or portion thereof to verify that it appears to be in operating condition and is free of physical damage.
-[820, 2003] 3.3.3 Lock-Out.
-A manually operated value in the discharge pipe between the nozzles and the supply, which can be locked in the closed position to prevent flow of carbon dioxide to the protected area.
+3.3.3 Inspection.
+A visible examination of a system or portion thereof to verify that it appears to be in operating condition and is free of physical damage.
+[820, 2012]

+3.3.4 Lockout.
+A manually operated valve in the discharge pipe between the nozzles and the supply, which can be locked in the closed position to prevent flow of carbon dioxide to the protected area.

-3.3.4 Maintenance.
+3.3.5 Maintenance.
 Work performed to ensure that equipment operates as directed by the manufacturer.
-[10, 2002]

-3.3.5 Normally Occupied.
-An enclosure where, under normal circumstances, persons are present.
+3.3.6 Normally Occupied Enclosure or Space.
+An enclosure or space where one or more persons are present under normal circumstances.

-3.3.6 Normally Unoccupied.
-An area or space not normally occupied by people but could be entered occasionally for brief periods.
+3.3.7 Normally Unoccupied Enclosure or Space.
+An enclosure or space not normally occupied but one that could be entered occasionally by one or more persons for brief periods.